BY ERIN EWART

 Once you’ve blocked out times, break down your weekly time commitment into specific tasks and determine how much time you’ll spend on each.
 To use the monthly goal for January above, if you had five hours a week, that might break down like this:

 January Goal: spend 3-5 hours a week to complete career reflection exercises, research potential organizations and roles, and update resume and LinkedIn profile

-- Career reading and reflection exercises – 1 hour
+- Complete career reading and reflection exercises – 1 hour

-- Map out work accomplishments – 1 hour
+- Map out work accomplishments in STAR framework – 1 hour

 - Update resume or LinkedIn – 1 hour

-- Review job alerts and descriptions – 1 hour
+- Research organizations and contacts – 1 hour

-- Research organizations and contacts – .5 hours
+- Review job alerts and descriptions – .5 hours

 - Post an article on LinkedIn and add 3-5 new connections – .5 hours

 Finally, once you commit to this plan, try tracking your time with a tool like Toggl to see if what you estimated is realistic.
 There’s nothing that will keep you honest like actually setting a timer while you’re working.
 It makes you much more conscious of those “quick” social media or email breaks and can be very revealing to see how much time you’re spending on different tasks vs. what you anticipated.
 As mentioned above, we have more free time than we think, but we often aren’t very conscious or aware of how we use it, and time tracking is a very revealing way to understand where our time is going.